About pinksheep

 |---|---|---|

-| No-code AI agent builder | Pinksheep turns a plain-English workflow description into a reviewable plan instead of forcing teams into flowcharts or custom code. | How it works |
+| AI workspace for SMBs | Pinksheep turns a plain-English task description into a reviewable plan, runs it across connected apps, and keeps full governance in place. | How it works |

 | AI workflow automation across tools | Pinksheep connects workflows to business systems like CRM, support, finance, docs, and chat tools. | Integrations |